I get my kids all week this week, so I took some time off work for “vacation.” But did I take them to Disneyland? No.

 I silently justified myself — surely the hours we spend every day doing menial tasks are worth it, right?
 Kids have to learn to be self disciplined enough to do busy work, right?
 And it’s not busy work anyway … it’s practice, right?

 School, and its hours-on-end of repetitive homework, starts in just a few weeks now.
 Realizing that, I sighed too.
-Ethan must have read my thoughts, and presently piped up:
+E must have read my thoughts, and presently piped up:

 “Honestly, the only homework I can’t stand is homework I could do faster with programming.”